-The CIM Level 4 Certificate in Professional Marketing replaced the CIM Level 4 Professional Certificate in Marketing.
+The CIM Level 4 Certificate in Professional Digital Marketing is designed to offer progression from all CIM Level 3 qualifications and also links with the Level 4 Certificate in Professional Marketing.

-The aim of the CIM Level 4 Certificate in Professional Marketing is to provide the practicing marketer with relevant, contemporary marketing content to equip them for the current global landscape.
-Learning is brought to life through meaningful and active assessment methods which embrace the modern marketing industry.
-Successful completion of the CIM Level 4 Certificate in Professional Marketing will establish the knowledge, skills and understanding to be able to perform at an operational level and to carry out an essential and successful professional marketing role within the workplace.
+Successful completion of the CIM Level 4 Certificate in Professional Digital Marketing will equip the student with the knowledge, skills and understanding to support decision making within a digital context at an operational level and carry out an essential and successful professional marketing role within the workplace.